serhieiev/DevOps-GL-BaseCamp/docker_task_1/README.md

 The following sequence of commands can be used to install Docker CE on Ubuntu 20.04:

 ```
-# update existing list of packages:
+# update existing list of packages
 sudo apt update -y

 # install prerequisite packages